Fully convolutional networks for velocity-field predictions based on the wall heat flux in turbulent boundary layers: Results and discussion

-The quality of the network predictions is assessed using the MSE with respect to the corresponding DNS fields and the turbulence statistics accuracy.
+The quality of the network predictions is assessed on the test dataset, which consists of samples that are uncorrelated to the data used for training.
+The comparison is performed using the MSE with respect to the corresponding DNS fields and the turbulence statistics accuracy.
 The pre-multiplied two-dimensional power-spectral densities are also computed, to assess the amount of energy reconstructed for the different scales.
-The comparison of the different network architectures is based on the MSE because it is the metric used to optimize the network performance during training.
-While increasing the number of trainable parameters in the network does not have a clear effect on the MSE, figure~\ref{figure0} highlights the correlation between the number layers and the network performance for {\it type-III} predictions.
-The higher the number of layers, the lower the corresponding mean-squared error in the predictions.
+We compare different FCN architectures with varying number of layers and trainable parameters by analyzing the performance in terms of MSE and root-mean-squared (RMS) error in the streamwise velocity fluctuations.
+All the models are trained to perform {\it type-III} predictions.
+The number of layers in the network appears to be the most impacting factor on the accuracy of the predictions, as highlighted in figure~\ref{figure0}a,c.
+The MSE decreases as the number of layers is increased.
+The error in the statistics also follows a similar trend, however, it should be noted that the deepest network considered shows a slightly higher error than the one immediately shallower.
+Increasing the number of trainable parameters in the network does not have a clear effect on the MSE (figure~\ref{figure0}b) and on the RMS error (figure~\ref{figure0}d).